NET WORTH: Unknown

 OTHER: The Holts have supported Venture Philanthropy Partners (VPP), a "philanthropic investment organization that helps great leaders build strong, high-performing nonprofit institutions."
 A component of the family's philanthropy also involves human services.

 LOOKING FORWARD: Holt is in his 60s and very much engaged in business.
-Grantmaking of late seems to be on the rise, up from around $1 million annually at the start of the decade, to nearly $8 million in the most recent fiscal year released to the public.
+Grantmaking of late seems to be on the rise, up from around $1 million annually at the start of the decade, to around $5.2 million in the most recent fiscal year released to the public.
 If Holt is like other Carlyle philanthropists we've written about, this is just the beginning.

 The Hillside Foundation does not provide a clear avenue for getting in touch with the couple but below is an address